-The CCTV system shall be based on IP technology and shall consist of a mix of High Definition Fixed Cameras and Pan/Tilt/Zoom (PTZ) Cameras.
-Cameras shall be located at areas where monitoring for security, safety and crowd control purpose is necessary.
+The CCTV System shall be end to end IP based Full HD IP cameras using backbone of FOTS WAN network and shall consist of a mix of Fixed Cameras and Pan/Tilt/Zoom (PTZ) Cameras.
+Cameras shall be extended /located at areas where monitoring for security, safety and crowd control purpose is necessary.
+All Videos shall be extended at Video Wall located at security control room at OCC.